PocketChangeJ/ORgeneAnnotation_HAVANA/singleCell_splitORexpression.md

 ## P3OMP33    Olfr1195 Olfr1193      yes    57.14
 ```

-This is the case for P3OMP7, P3OMP11, P3OMP19 and P3OMP31, where the second OR gene has mostly multimapped reads (unique reads are coloured blue; multimapped in any other colour) and a few uniquely mapped ones, but with several mismatches that are supported by several reads.
+This is the case for P3OMP7, P3OMP11, P3OMP19, and P3OMP31, where the second OR gene has mostly multimapped reads (unique reads are coloured blue; multimapped in any other colour) and a few uniquely mapped ones, but with several mismatches that are supported by many reads.

 *Olfr1348*-*Olfr1347* in P3OMP7: